 The website, ConnorGifford.com, is an [...]

 Able Magazine is a lifestyle magazine for disabled people in the UK.

 Published every two months, Able is a lively, full colour publication, which focuses on what people can do, not what they can’t.
-Their experienced team of professional journalists (which includes wheelchair users) regularly checks out different sporting and leisure opportunities and [...]
+Their experienced team of professional journalists (which includes wheelchair users) regularly checks out different sporting and leisure opportunities and reports back to our [...]